Highlights Of The Program

 • Exploring seawater's advantages for desalination, including an unlimited supply and easy brine disposal

-• Comparing energy demands and costs of RO membranes, solar evaporation, and distillation methods
+• Contrasting energy demands and costs of RO membranes, solar evaporation, and distillation methods

 • Evaluating scalable designs for medium-sized towns using heat recovery and hybrid solar systems